LukasKastern/boringssl/README.md

 ### Windows support:
 At the moment only x86_64-windows-gnu is functional.
 MSVC doesn't work!

-GNU doesn't seem an official target by boringssl for windows which is why need the [patch](patches/p256_gnuc.patch).
+GNU doesn't seem an official target by boringssl for windows which is why we need the [patch](patches/p256_gnuc.patch).

 ### Zig Version
 The target zig version is 0.14.0